Hauntings, Ghosts, and Archives: Junot Díaz’s Fukú Americanus

 Location: Shea Center, University Commons

-31st Annual Orlando Saa Foreign Language Poetry Recitation Contest
+The 32nd Annual Orlando Saa Foreign Language Poetry Recitation Contest

-May 15, 2014 09:00 AM - 01:00 PM
+May 14, 2015 09:00 AM - 01:00 PM

-The William Paterson University Department of Languages and Cultures will hold the contest to offer middle and high school students the opportunity to recite poetry in Chinese, French, German, Italian, Japanese, Latin, Spanish, and ESL.
+The William Paterson University Department of Languages and Cultures will hold the 32nd Orlando Saa Foreign Language Poetry Recitation Contest to offer middle and high school students the opportunity to recite poetry in Chinese, French, German, Italian, Japanese, Korean, Latin, Spanish, and ESL.
 The levels challenged will be beginner, intermediate, advanced, and native (except for Latin, and ESL).
 Trophies are awarded to winning students in first, second, and third place.
-Fourth place winners will receive a medal for honorable mention.
+Fourth place winners get a medal for honorable mention.
 All students are given a certificate of participation.